You are here

 Since the first meeting between the Yale and Harvard on November 13, 1875, rugby union has not only grown into a huge global sport, but an emerging sport in the United States.

 The IRB Rugby World Cup is the third biggest sporting event on the planet, and this success on the global stage is only possible because of the thriving school, university and club competitions in the United States and around the world.
-Rugby will reappear in the Olympics in 2016 after almost 100 years absence.
-The United States in the reigning Olympic Champion.
+Rugby will reappear in the Olympics in 2016 after an almost 100-year absence.
+The United States is the reigning Olympic Champion.